 My name is Benjamin Ashbaugh.
 I am known online as scitronboy.
 I'm a high-schooler from Colorado interested in web development, deep learning, engineering, and more.
 I'm a self-taught programmer, 3d printing and maker-movement enthusiast, and science lover.
+I'm an active member of Hack Club.
 I live in Colorado with my family, including my sister, our cat Lulu and our dog Coco.

 All skills listed below (except for Inventor & SolidWorks) were self-taught, using books & online tutorials.

 I've used Flask for web development and PyGame for some simple games.
 I've experimented with a bit of deep learning with keras - for example I created a model to detect how many fingers I was holding up using pictures from my Raspberry Pi camera.
 I've also used python for other Raspberry pi projects.